RishiGupta12/SerialPundit/tools-and-utilities/reset_usb_device/README.md

 ## USB reset utility
 A small utility for resetting a usb device.
-Sometimes during firmware development of a usb-serial port based product resetting is required.
+Sometimes during firmware development of a usb-serial port based product resettingis required.
+This utility make it possible to keep developing driver while the firmware is still not fully developed.

 #### Build